 Hempcrete is as durable as concrete but 6-8 times lighter.
 Concrete production contributes 8% of GHG emissions, so we plan to work with concrete producers to leverage their existing infrastructure to bring hempcrete to market quickly and economically.
 Hempcrete does not have the compressive strength of concrete, so it will require structural supports.

-Our main power source is sunshine.
-There will be some diesel used in crop harvesting, processing and transportation.
-The 3D printing system for our hempcrete houses will be powered by electricity from a diesel generator and mixing is done by diesel-powered machines.
+Industrial hemp’s main power source is sunshine.
+There is some diesel used in crop harvesting, processing and transportation.
+The 3D printing system for hempcrete houses will be powered by electricity from a diesel generator and mixing is done by diesel-powered machines.
 Our next stage vision includes powering machinery with hemp biodiesel from our crops, a sustainable, carbon-neutral energy source.

 Hemp has multiple additional benefits

 Because hemp does such an amazingly efficient job of converting CO2 to carbon compounds, the crop’s applications are almost limitless.
 To end fossil fuels, hemp is the only solution that allows us to carry on with everything we’re used to.